AlexTM/AdventOfCode/readme.md

 https://adventofcode.com/

-All solutions are done in the src/tests directory
+Solutions are done in the src/tests directory

+- 2021
 - 2020
+- 2019
+---
+Starting on the back catalogue
- - 2021
+- 2015